samsonmking/epaper.js/README.md

     webPort: 3000, // WebServer Port
     websocketPort: 8080, // WebSocket API Port
     staticDirectory: 'static', // Directory to serve frontend from
+    skipWebServer: false, // If set to true will not create a local web server
     url: `http://localhost:3000/index.html`, // Initial URL to load });
 ```